anquanscan/sec-tools/README.md

 [envkeygo](https://github.com/envkey/envkeygo): EnvKey's official Go client library
 [Debugger](https://github.com/GameHackingAcademy/Debugger): An example of a Windows debugger that will attach to a running Assault Cube 1.2.0.2 process, change a specific instruction to an int 3 instruction (0xCC), and then restore the original instruction when the breakpoint is hit.
 [stig-cli](https://github.com/MindPointGroup/stig-cli): A CLI for perusing DISA STIG content Mac, Linux, and Windows Compatible
 [quay-workshop](https://github.com/cmcornejocrespo/quay-workshop): This repository contains the source code for the Quay workshop.
+[password-wordlist-generator-cpp](https://github.com/BernardoPiedade/password-wordlist-generator-cpp): Simple wordlist generator, made in c++.
+It's still in development.
+It can be a helpfull tool for pentesters trying out wordlist attacks.